 Dry Clean Only?

 What do you do if your coat’s care label insists that you must outsource the cleaning?
 While it’s always advised that you follow directions for best results, it’s sometimes possible to cheat a bit with some very careful DIY hacks.
-(Remember, however, that results will vary.
-If you aren’t OK with risking it, consider giving the job to the professionals.)
+Take a look at this blog post about how to treat dry clean only items at home.

 The best situation is to wash your coat before storing it for the season since a dirty jacket can encourage moths and mice to hang about.
 If you failed to take charge last year, or you inherited a hand-me-down that needs a bit of TLC, you can rest assured that the tips shared above will probably give your coat a new lease on life.